 This is true.
 They can (and generally DO) all come from the same 'Cannabis sativa' species, but they do not all come from the same plant variety or cultivar.

-Sticking with our hoover analogy, a good way to think of it is if you take apart a 'Hoover' vacuum and lay out all the parts, then take apart a 'Dyson' vacuum and lay out all the parts, you'll find different parts in each.
+Sticking with our hoover analogy, an excellent way to think of it is if you take apart a 'Hoover' vacuum and layout all the parts, then take apart a 'Dyson' vacuum and layout all the parts; you'll find different elements in each.
 Yet they are both vacuum cleaners.

 In the case of the plants, they develop their differences either through human-controlled plant-breeding or natural selection and genetics when grown in the wild.

 These differences lend themselves to different traits and, more specifically, in the case of Cannabis sativa, different strengths of chemical compounds known as cannabinoids.

 The type and volume of cannabinoids in each variety are different, and from these differences, we get the different varieties grown for either recreational or industrial purposes.